SomnathSI/personal-site/src/data/about.md

 - On 11th August 2011, I moved to United States.

-- From 2013 to 2018, I travelled to Canada 4 times covering from east to west - Quebec City, Montreal.
-Ottawa, Toronto, Vancouver, Victoria and Banff.
+- From 2013 to 2018, I travelled to Canada 4 times covering from east to west - Quebec City, Montreal, Ottawa, Toronto, Vancouver, Victoria and Banff.

 - In April 2015, I travelled to Dubai in UAE.